apache/cordova-docs/docs/en/edge/guide/overview/index.md

 with.
 For this reason, you can read about this workflow in the "Command-line tools" guide for each platform you are working on, for instance, iOS Platform Guide and Android Platform Guide.

-When first starting out, it might be easiest to use the "Web Project Dev" workflow, aka, the CLI, to create an application.
+When first starting out, it might be easiest to use the "Web Project Dev" workflow to create an application.
 (To install the CLI, see The Command-line Interface.)
 Depending on the set of platforms you wish to target, you can rely on the CLI for progressively greater shares of the development cycle: